NyteshadeXT/PF2e-Vault/9) Completed Adventures/2H - Slaark's Crown (D220).md

 > [!note]+ Read Aloud
 > Within this simple hut are many tools, empty barrels and crates, rope, and other bits of gear.
 A large pile of firewood fills half the hut.

 Slaark’s troops stow items here for which they have no immediate need.
-The firewood is to be used in the boiling oil room ([[2H - Slaark's Crown (D220) C#Area 6]]).
+The firewood is to be used in the boiling oil room ([[#Area 6]]).

 # Area 5 - Upper Stair
 The stair leads to the first underground level of Slaark’s Crown.